William Plomer: 1929: England

 He then travelled through Korea, China, the Soviet Union, Poland, Germany, and Belgium to England and, through his friendship with his publisher Virginia Woolf and husband Leonard Woolf, entered the London literary circles.
-Among his friends there were Christopher Isherwood, W.H.
-Auden, Forster, J.R.
-Ackerley and Stephen Spender.
-The Woolfs, under their imprint the Hogarth Press, published Sado in 1931 and The Case is Altered in 1932, the latter becoming his most commercially successful novel.
+Among his friends there were Christopher Isherwood, W. H. Auden, E. M. Forster, J. R. Ackerley and Stephen Spender.
+It was Plomer who introduced Isherwood to Forster in 1932.The Woolfs, under their imprint the Hogarth Press, published Sado in 1931 and The Case is Altered in 1932, the latter becoming his most commercially successful novel.

 In 1933 Plomer left Hogarth amicably (Selected Poems was published by Hogarth in 1940) and published The Child of Queen Victoria and Other Stories with Jonathan Cape.

 He became a literary editor for Faber and Faber, and became chief reader and literary adviser to Jonathan Cape from 1937 to 1940, where he recognised the saleability of, and edited the first and many more of Ian Fleming's James Bond series.
 Fleming dedicated Goldfinger to Plomer.

-From 1937, Plomer took part in BBC radio broadcasts, and contributed to the Aldeburgh Festival from its start in 1948.
+From 1937, Plomer took part in BBC Radio broadcasts, and contributed to the Aldeburgh Festival from its start in 1948.
 From the late 1950s, he contributed to frequent poetry readings and events, served on the Arts Council and the board of the Society of Authors.

 He is known to have used the pseudonym "Robert Pagan", notably for some of his poetry.

 He was also active as a librettist, with Gloriana, Curlew River, The Burning Fiery Furnace and The Prodigal Son for Benjamin Britten.

 At least one source (Alexander) says that Plomer was never openly gay during his lifetime; at most he alluded to the subject.
 However Southworth says that he lived relatively openly as a homosexual in Japan, and portrayed gay relationships in a number of his novels, including Sado, The Case is Altered, and The Invaders.

-Later life, death
+Later life and death

+He served as one of three judges with James Baldwin and Noni Jabavu, for a short story competition created by Nat Nakasa, launched in The Classic volume one, issue two (November 1968).

-In later life he collaborated with artist Alan Aldridge on a book of children’s verse, The Butterfly Ball and the Grasshopper’s Feast.
+In later life he collaborated with artist Alan Aldridge on a book of children's verse, The Butterfly Ball and the Grasshopper's Feast.

 Plomer described himself as "Anglo-African-Asian" in a 1967 article of that name, nearly 40 years after his return to England.

-The England and Wales National Probate Calendar records that at the time of his death, his address was 43, Adastra Avenue in Hassocks, West Sussex (Cuckfield Vol 5H, Page 547, 3rd Quarter of 1973); another source gives Lewes, the location of a nearby hospital, as place of death.
+At the time of his death, his address was 43, Adastra Avenue in Hassocks, West Sussex; another source gives Lewes, the location of a nearby hospital, as place of death.
 He died on 20 September 1973 aged 69 in the arms of his partner of almost thirty years, Charles Erdmann.
 The date given by Encyclopaedia Britannica and in the London Gazette is incorrect.